ballerina-platform/ballerina-lang/stdlib/file/src/main/ballerina/src/file/Module.md

     // Create a new directory.
     string|error results = file:createDir(“foo/bar”);

-    // Create a directory with any non existence parents. string|error results = file:createDir(“foo/bar”, true);
+    // Create a directory with any none-existent parents. string|error results = file:createDir(“foo/bar”, true);

-    // Remove file or directory in specified file path. error? results = file:remove(“foo/bar.txt”);
+    // Remove the file or directory in the specified file path. error? results = file:remove(“foo/bar.txt”);

-    // Remove directory in specified file path with all children. error? results = file:remove(“foo/bar”, true);
+    // Remove the directory in the specified file path with all its children. error? results = file:remove(“foo/bar”, true);

-    // Rename(Move) file or directory to new path. error? results = file:rename(“/A/B/C”, “/A/B/D”);
+    // Rename(Move) the file or directory to the new path. error? results = file:rename(“/A/B/C”, “/A/B/D”);

     // Get default directory use for temporary files.